Engoo Blog Language Tips

 Tone-deaf

-In situations not related to music, you can describe people and actions as tone-deaf if they are not sensitive or appropriate for a situation.
-For example, making jokes in an important business meeting would be very tone-deaf.
+But outside of music, you can describe people and their actions as "tone-deaf" if they're not sensitive or appropriate for a situation.

 To the tune of ~

-This expression is a creative way to say how much something costs or to emphasize a specific amount.
+This idiom is a creative way to emphasize a specific number or amount.

-- Our charity campaign received donations to the tune of $50,000.
-We can help a lot of people with that money!
+Our charity campaign received donations to the tune of $50,000.
+We can use that money to help a lot of people!

 Related article: "Pay" vs. "Spend" vs. "Cost": What's the Difference?